blacksoulgem95/sofia-blog/source/_posts/2022-10-01-angular-env.md

 description: Angular has a fantastic way of setting configurations for our application if our application has only one company as its users.
 But, what if we need to deploy our application, with different variables each time?
 cover_image: /assets/images/angular-env/cover.jpg
 featured: false
-categories: [angular, configuration, environment, environments, saas]
+categories: [ angular, configuration, environment, environments, saas ]
 ---

-<p>Angular has a fantastic way of setting configurations for our application if our application has only one company as its users.
-But, what if we need to deploy our application, with different variables each time?
-(Like in a white-labeled SaaS deployment or on-prem deployment).</p>
+Angular is fantastic when it comes to managing configurations—**as long as your app has only one customer, one setup, and one deployment target.** In that scenario, life is simple: you define your `environment.ts` file, Angular swaps it during build time, and you’re good to go.

+But what if you’re building a **multi-tenant SaaS**, or deploying the same app to **different companies with slightly different configurations** (like different API endpoints, login URLs, or feature flags)?
+Suddenly, your neat setup turns into a mess of duplicated files.
+And let’s be honest—**no one wants to maintain 2000 environment files** just because each client has a different backend URL.

+Let’s see how we can fix this problem with a little help from **dotenv** and **Handlebars**.

+---

-## How Angular Env works
+## How Angular Environments Work

-<p>Angular works through the magic of the <code>src/environments/environment.ts</code> file, which is substituted every time with the correct version, which lives alongside it.</p>

-<p>If you deep dive into the configuration of our angular.json file you will notice this:</p>
+Out of the box, Angular uses the **`src/environments/environment.ts`** file to manage environment variables.

+When you look at your `angular.json`, you’ll see something like this:

 ```json
 {